racsosabe/PCZERO/README.md

 $$ \zeta_{5}(s)=1+2^{-s}+3^{-s}+\cdots +5^{-s} $$

-However, the value of the iteration limit can be modified while declaring the class instances.
+However, the value of the iteration limit $n$ can be modified while declaring the class instances.

 - Exponential polynomial example: It is shown how to include the header of the Exponential polynomial class and usage of PCZERO.